Sreenivasulu-Kalluru/Namaste-React/Episode 04 - Talk is cheap, show me the code!/Theory/Episode 04 - Theory.md

 React stores a copy of Browser DOM which is called `Virtual DOM`.
 When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one.
 Comparison is done by `Diffing Algorithm`.
 React compares the Virtual DOM with Real DOM.
 It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
 This process is called Reconciliation.

+                                 (or)

+Reconciliation is the process by which React updates the UI to reflect changes in the component state.
+The reconciliation algorithm is the set of rules that React uses to determine how to update the UI in the most efficient way possible.
+React uses a virtual DOM (Document Object Model) to update the UI.

 ## Q: What is `React Fiber`?

 A: React Fiber is a concept of ReactJS that is used to render a system faster, smoother and smarter.